-This is the second part of a two-course Chemistry sequence.
+This is a second part in a 2 course Chemistry sequence.
 This course builds on content from Chem 125.
-So, it is expected that the student will have reviewed Chapters 1-12 before starting this course.
+So, it is expected that the student will have reviewed Chapters 1-14 before starting this course.
+The chapter homework corresponds to the chapters in the "Chemistry: A Molecular Approach" by Nivaldo Tro fifth edition.
+The corresponding Zumdahl Chapters are given in green.